 In Qigong practice, the emphasis is on calming the mind which in turn regulates emotions.
 Clear thinking leads to a more careful and balanced consideration of the facts and thus, a better outcome in terms of making decisions.
 If you are constantly controlled by your emotions, you will feel stressed and confused.
 Through the practice, you become more aware of your emotional energy and are more skilful in directing it.
 2

-I definitely feel that out of all the techniques listed here on how to process feelings, Qi Gong/Tai Chi is an excellent one for dealing with the overall stress we may feel.
+I feel that out of all the techniques listed here on how to process feelings, Qi Gong/Tai Chi is excellent for dealing with the overall stress we may feel.
 Whether it’s linked to multiple situations or just a general sense we’re feeling, it’s a great method when you don’t have anything particular to think about.
 It’s more a general sense of wellbeing that you’re looking for.